Code-Verification Techniques for Hypersonic Reacting Flows in Thermochemical Nonequilibrium: Spatial-Discretization Verification Results

 Upon solving~\eqref{eq:mms}, the observed order of accuracy $\globalaccuracy$ is computed from \eqref{eq:accuracy_norm} for $\scalar=\{\rho,\,\xvel,\,T\}$.
 Five 1D meshes are used, consisting of 50, 100, 200, 400, and 800 elements.

-Table~\ref{tab:\preftex/orig} shows the observed accuracy from the original state of the code using the \linfnorm{} and \lonenorm{} of the error.
+Table~\ref{tab:\preftex/orig} shows the observed order of accuracy from the original state of the code using the \linfnorm{} and \lonenorm{} of the error.
 The \lonenorm{} indicates second-order accuracy $(\globalaccuracy=2)$, whereas the \linfnorm{} indicates first-order accuracy $(\globalaccuracy=1)$.
 This example demonstrates the usefulness of the \linfnorm{}.
-The \lonenorm{} suggests the code, on average, is second-order accurate; however, the \linfnorm{} captures localized deviations in the accuracy.
+The \lonenorm{} suggests the code, on average, is second-order accurate; however, the \linfnorm{} captures localized deviations in the order of accuracy.
 These deviations are due to the supersonic-inflow and supersonic-outflow boundary-condition implementations being only first-order accurate.
-For this case, the accuracy reduction is limited to the vicinity of the boundaries.
+For this case, the order reduction is limited to the vicinity of the boundaries.

 We corrected the two boundary-condition implementations to be second-order accurate, which is confirmed in Table~\ref{tab:\preftex/corr}.
 Additionally, Figures~\ref{fig:\preftex/linf} and~\ref{fig:\preftex/lone} show the two error norms for each of the flow variables, before and after correcting the boundary conditions.
 As shown in Figure~\ref{fig:\preftex/linf}, the maximum errors are reduced by orders of magnitude upon correcting the boundary conditions.
 Furthermore, Figure~\ref{fig:\preftex/lone} shows that the correct boundary conditions reduce the average error by a factor of approximately three.